Ndindakikoma/Ndindakikoma/README.md

-- 🔭 I’m currently working on Mata
+- 🔭 I’m currently working at Fullbooker**

-- 🌱 I’m currently learning **C and Python**
+- 🌱 I’m currently doing UI/UX**

-- 👯 I’m looking to collaborate on Mata

 - 🤝 I’m looking for help with **Data structures and algorithms**